 - Hot wallet balance ceiling not publicly disclosed, limiting full independent verification of the 95% cold storage claim.

-- Customer support response times have drawn consistent criticism in user forums.
-Slow ticket resolution is a documented pattern.
+- Customer support response times have drawn consistent criticism in user forums — a documented pattern, not an isolated complaint.

-- Regulatory status excludes direct retail derivative access for UK (FCA) and some EU (MiFID II) jurisdictions.
+- Retail derivative access excluded for UK (FCA) and some EU (MiFID II) jurisdictions.

 How Gate.io compares on three safety metrics